TeskaLabs/asab/docs/how-tos/03_rest_api.md

 2. Methods `add_put`, `add_get` take arguments `path`, which specifies the endpoint, and `handler`, which is a coroutine that is called after the request is received from the client.
 In fact, these methods are performed on [aiohttp web handler](https://docs.aiohttp.org/en/stable/web_reference.html#aiohttp.web.UrlDispatcher) and are special cases of the `add_route` method.
 In this case, the the path is `/crud-myrestapi/{collection}`, where collection is a variable name.

 3. In order to prevent storing arbitrary data, we define a [JSON schema](https://json-schema.org/).
-Now if the request data do not satisfy the format, they cannot be posted to the database.
+Now if the request data does not satisfy the format, the data cannot be posted to the database.

 4. The JSON schema handler is used as a decorator and validates JSON documents by [JSON schema](https://json-schema.org/).
 It takes either a dictionary with the schema itself (as in this example), or a string with the path for the JSON file to look at.